ddamato/token-operations/README.md

 # token-operations

-This project aims to illustrate the concept of "[Token Operations](https://blog.damato.design/posts/token-operations/)"; the ability to include step-by-step instructions in order to transform a given token value into another.
+This project aims to illustrate the concept of "[Token Operations](https://blog.damato.design/posts/token-operations/)"; the ability to include step-by-step instructions in order to transform a given [design token](https://tr.designtokens.org/format/#design-token) value into another.

 ## Usage